-- agent-no-answer-overflow if defined for an Agent ID object - extn-no-answer-overflow if defined for an Extension object - posn-no-answer-overflow if defined for a Position object no-answer-action none T-Server takes no action on agents when business calls are not notready T-Server sets agents NotReady when business calls are not
+- agent-no-answer-overflow if defined for an Agent ID object - posn-no-answer-overflow if defined for a Position object no-answer-timeout

 T-Server attempts to apply the overflow in the order that is listed.
 If the first overflow destination fails, then T-Server attempts the next one in the list.
 If all overflow destinations in the list fail, then T-Server abandons overflow.
 If the list of overflow destinations contains the value recall and the call was not distributed, T-Server skips to the next destination in the list.